BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Conclusions

 \section{Conclusions}

-We proposed a hybrid privacy model and a blended approach that operates within it that combines the upsides of two common models of differential privacy: the local model and the trusted curator model.
-Using local search as a motivating application, we demonstrated that our proposed approach leads to a significant improvement in terms of utility, bridging the gap between theory and practicality.
+We proposed a hybrid differential privacy model, which permits a mixture of trust models.
+In this work, we considered a mix of two primary models studied by the differential privacy community, which differ only in their trust towards the curator: the local model and the trusted curator model.
+Using local search as a motivating application, we developed and tested an algorithm which demonstrates that operating in the hybrid model enables significant improvements in terms of utility compared to previously known approaches.
+Thus, we showed that developing algorithms for hybrid models holds promise for decreasing the gap between theory and practicality of differential privacy.\\

-\point{Future work} We plan to continue this work in two directions: first, to address any systems and engineering challenges to \tool's adoption in practice, including those that arise due to data changing over time; and second, to develop algorithms for other settings where the hybrid privacy model is appropriate, thus facilitating adoption of differential privacy in practice by minimizing the utility impact of privacy-preserving data collection.